Overview

 Voicing Modes

-Polyphonic (poly)
+Polyphonic (Poly)

-Up to 16 voices of polyphony.
+Up to 64 voices of polyphony.
 Each note is independent.

-Legato
+Mono Legato

 Monophonic mode.
 New notes don't retrigger envelopes when playing legato.

-Retrigger (retrig)
+Mono Retrigger

 Monophonic mode.
 Envelopes retrigger on every new note.